chenxingqiang/secret-learn/doc/developers/cython.rst

       # You might want to add this alias to your shell script config.
       alias cythonX="cython -X language_level=3 -X boundscheck=False -X wraparound=False -X initializedcheck=False -X nonecheck=False -X cdivision=True"

-      # This generates `source.c` as if you had recompiled jax-sklearn entirely.
+      # This generates `source.c` as if you had recompiled secret-learn entirely.
       cythonX --annotate source.pyx

 * Using the ``--annotate`` option with this flag allows generating a HTML report of code annotation.